ISAITB/docs-services/source/validation/index.rst

 The metadata set for a validation service (identifier, name, version and operation) are not used in practice.
 The only important information that needs to be defined are the input parameters.
 In the above example these are created by calling a custom ``createParameter`` method.
-Full details on how these parameters need to be defined are provided in [REF].
+See :ref:`common__documenting_input_output` for full details on how these parameters need to be defined.

 .. _validation__operations__validate: